 DBT at Personal Psychology

-Dialectical Behavioral Therapy (DBT) is a therapeutic approach that helps individuals manage intense emotions, develop healthy coping strategies, and build better relationships.
+Dialectical Behavioural Therapy (DBT) is a therapeutic approach that helps individuals manage intense emotions, develop healthy coping strategies, and build better relationships.

 If you’re looking for support for your mental health, you may have heard about Dialectical Behavioural Therapy (DBT).
 DBT is a therapeutic approach that can be helpful for individuals who experience intense emotions and struggle with self-destructive behaviours.